opendocsg/slw-judgments-backfill/2007_SGHC_153/report.md

  I accordingly conclude, both on principle and authority, that a mortgagee in exercising his power of sale does owe a duty to take reasonable precautions to obtain the true market value of the mortgaged property at the date on which he decides to sell it.

- This view has been endorsed by the Privy Council in Tse Kwong Lam v Wong Chit Sen [1983] 1 WLR 1349, which was an appeal from Hong Kong Court of Appeal, and has also been accepted by this court: see Ng Mui Mui v Indian Overseas Bank Ltd [1986] 1 MLJ 203; [1984-1985] SLR 286, How Seen Ghee v Development Bank of Singapore Ltd [1994] 1 SLR 526 and Malayan Bank Bhd v Hwang Rose & Ors [1997] 2 SLR 1.
+ This view has been endorsed by the Privy Council in Tse Kwong Lam v Wong Chit Sen [1983] 1 WLR 1349, which was an appeal from Hong Kong Court of Appeal, and has also been accepted by this court: see Ng Mui Mui v Indian Overseas Bank Ltd [1986] 1 MLJ 203; [1984-1985] SLR 286, How Seen Ghee v Development Bank of Singapore Ltd <span class="citation">[1994] 1 SLR 526</span> and Malayan Bank Bhd v Hwang Rose & Ors <span class="citation">[1997] 2 SLR 1</span>.

 38     The Court of Appeal found that the appellant had failed to discharge his duty as mortgagee when he sold the property.
 The Court stated: